The statin drugs which lower cholesterol, among

 Got lung cancer?

-the statins caused cancer in the rats, even in doses similar to what is
+the Statins caused cancer in the rats, even in doses similar to what is

 given to humans.
 The article writer pointed out that since there may be a